Position

 Respiratory Therapist Job Description Sample

 A Respiratory Therapist is a specialized healthcare professional who provides care for patients with breathing or other cardiopulmonary disorders.
 They work in various settings, including hospitals, clinics, and home healthcare services.
-The role involves assessing, diagnosing, and treating patients with respiratory issues, as well as educating them on how to manage their conditions.
+The role involves assessing, treating, and managing patients with respiratory issues, using a variety of techniques and equipment.

 Responsibilities: